TheRealReal/mock_grpc/README.md

 ## How to use

-Imagine that you have a module calling a `hello` RPC.
+Imagine that you have a module calling a `say_hello` RPC.

 ```elixir
 defmodule Demo do